DevExpress/devextreme-demos/JSDemos/Demos/Calendar/Overview/Vue/description.md

 ## Specify First Day of Week and Display Week Numbers

-To specify the first day of the week, set the [firstDayOfWeek](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#firstDayOfWeek) property to its index (0 - for Sunday, 1 - for Monday, and so on).
-You can also display a column of the week numbers.
+To specify the first day of the week, assign its index (0 - for Sunday, 1 - for Monday, and so on) to the [firstDayOfWeek](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#firstDayOfWeek) property.
+You can also display a column with week numbers.
 For this, enable the [showWeekNumbers](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#showWeekNumbers) property.

 ## Handle Value Change

-To handle value changes, use two-way binding to bind the **value** properties of different components .
+To handle value changes, use two-way binding to bind the **value** properties of different components.
 In this demo, you can use the [DateBox](/Documentation/Guide/UI_Components/DateBox/Getting_Started_with_DateBox/) or Calendar component to change the date because their **value** properties are bound.

 ## Customize Cell Appearance